Snapshotting

 echo "$id"

 Staging is content-addressed and incremental: objects already in the cache are never copied again, so re-staging a slightly changed directory only writes the new objects.
-By default objects are copied into the cache; pass --linked to hardlink them instead (faster, but the cache then shares storage with the source tree).
+Local file-store and cache writes may use copy-on-write clone or reflink fast paths when the filesystem supports them, but staging does not create a linked checkout.
 Override the cache location with --cache-dir <DIR> or the SNAPDIR_CACHE_DIR environment variable.
+Staging uses the same directory walk as manifest and id, so --exclude, --walk-jobs, and the quiescent-tree requirement apply here too.

 Where to go next